Entrepreneurial Institute

 PERSISTENT BARRIERS FOR FEMALE FOUNDERS

 Female founders have historically faced cultural stereotypes, media biases, roadblocks, and other forms of gender bias and discrimination which often “discourage women from pursuing entrepreneurship and/or detract from their ability to garner support for a new venture,” (Kauffman Foundation, 2016).
+Then, most anti-discrimination laws apply to employers with four or more workers in New York.
 As a result, female founders are statistically much less likely to start businesses and to raise venture capital financing, with only 2% of VC funding in 2018 going to companies with female founders.
 At the same time, venture backed “businesses founded by women ultimately deliver higher revenue—more than twice as much per dollar invested—than those founded by men,” (BCG, 2018).

 Challenges faced with acquiring financing are compounded for female university students and recent alumni, who also face substantive student loan debt. "$10K in student debt, versus being debt free, lowers the chance of launching a startup by 7 percent, drops startup earnings by 42 percent, hits technology and fast-growing startups especially hard, and worsens the impact of business failure," (Center for American Entrepreneurship, January 2019).